It's a good day to be an Revolution Medicines Inc. (RVMD) shareholder - The Dwinnex

-As of close of business last night, Revolution Medicines Inc.’s stock clocked out at $22.24, down -3.22% from its previous closing price of $22.98.
-In other words, the price has decreased by -$0.74 from its previous closing price.
-On the day, 563534 shares were traded.
-RVMD stock price reached its highest trading level at $22.83 during the session, while it also had its lowest trading level at $21.80.
+As of close of business last night, Revolution Medicines Inc.’s stock clocked out at $21.77, up 0.46% from its previous closing price of $21.67.
+In other words, the price has increased by $+0.10 from its previous closing price.
+On the day, 724475 shares were traded.
+RVMD stock price reached its highest trading level at $21.95 during the session, while it also had its lowest trading level at $21.09.

 Sponsored